OPS445-Students-Summer2025/OPS445NBB-S25-NBB-Group-2/README.md

 Why Not Use `find`, `fd`, or `du` as discussed from the intial assignment plan?

 1. So that they maybe used in other operating systems such as in mac or windows.
-The above listed commands are solely limited Unix environment.
+The above listed commands are solely limited to Unix environment.

-2. Simplifies the script without having to download any dependancies, users do not need to install tools like 'fd-find' an worry about aliasing
+2. Simplifies the script without having to download any dependancies, users do not need to install tools like 'fd-find' and worry about aliasing